 - Add chopped herbs (basil and oregano are great), onions, or grated cheese to the dough, and have savory little rolls to soak up that sauce from your plate.
 I told you it’s very adaptable to personal taste.

 - I love these to make meat sandwiches.
-Love them.
 The crumb is the right texture for those meat juices, and it works with cold meats well too.

 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.